-You must tell us in writing if, to your knowledge, you are related to a member of staff, Governor of the school or anyone elected to or employed by Staffordshire County Council.
+You must tell us in writing if, to your knowledge, you are related to a member of staff, Governor of the school or anyone elected to or employed by John Taylor Multi Academy Trust.
 There is an opportunity to do this on your application form.

-We will not appoint you if you canvass any of the above directly or indirectly - this means asking for help to get a job using their position in the council/ school.
+We will not appoint you if you canvass any of the above directly or indirectly - this means asking for help to get a job using their position in the Trust/Academy.